css-materials/course-site/content/homework/edit-readme/index.md

 * Accept the repo and clone it (see above)
 * Make changes locally to the files (here `README.md` and `Rcode.rmd`) in RStudio
 * Save your changes
 * Stage-Commit-Push: stage and commit your changes to your local Git repo; then push them online to GitHub.
-You can complete these steps using the Git GUI integrated into RStudio (if you have not yet, I strongly recommend to go through the "Using Git with R Studio" tutorial to get comfortable with the workflow).
-Tip: do not directly modify your online GitHub repo; instead modify your local Git repo, and then stage-commit-push your changes up to your online GitHub repo.
+You can complete these steps using the Git GUI integrated into RStudio -- if you have not yet, I strongly recommend to go through the [Using Git with R Studio](setup/git/git-with-rstudio) tutorial to get comfortable with the workflow.
+In general, you do not want to directly modify your online GitHub repo; instead modify your local Git repo, then stage-commit-push your changes up to your online GitHub repo.

 # What you need to submit

 Written assignments for this course will be submitted using Markdown and R Markdown: [Markdown](https://daringfireball.net/projects/markdown/) (.md) is a lightweight text formatting language that easily converts between file formats.
 Regular Markdown files (.md) are rendered on the GitHub website and can be directly read on the website.
 They are also integrated directly into [R Markdown](https://rmarkdown.rstudio.com/) (.rmd or .Rmd), which combines R code, output, and written text into a single document.
-GitHub includes [a guide](https://guides.github.com/features/mastering-markdown/) for writing Markdown documents.
+GitHub includes a [guide](https://guides.github.com/features/mastering-markdown/) for writing Markdown documents.

 For this assignment, you need to modify and push to your GitHub homework repository the following two files: `README.md` and `Rcode.rmd`

 ## `README.md`

-When you create the repository, you will notice there is already a `README.md` file in the repo.
+You will notice there is already a `README.md` file in the repo.
 A README is usually a plain txt or md file.
 The purpose of a README file in a repository is to communicate important information about your project (software, how to run the code, preview of the results, etc.).
 The goal of this assignment is to practice generating and editing README.

 Your task is to edit this file by adding a brief biography of yourself.
 To achieve full marks, your README should include the following elements: